fatteneder/SVGMakie.jl/README.md

   This could be done by generating one big raster image with all zeros (transparent) pixels, then traverse the meshes in reverse z depth (back to front) and merge the `color_matrix` with the one of the current layer, where the latter's values are priotized.
+  These optimizations will also effect performance/quality `Surface, MeshScatter`.

 # Resources